-The European Centre of Excellence Jean Monnet of the National & Kapodistrian University of Athens (NKUA) was founded in 2000, by formal agreement between the NKUA and the European Commission (Direction générale X, Action Jean Monnet).
-By virtue of decisions of the University’s Senate, dated 10-10-2000 (4th meeting) and 13-4-2010 (16th meeting), the Centre is located in premises of the NKUA, and since then it has been operating without interruption.
+The European Centre of Excellence Jean Monnet of the National & Kapodistrian University of Athens (NKUA) was founded in 2000, by formal agreement between the NKUA and the European Commission and since then it has been operating without interruption.

-During 2022 the Centre shall launch the implementation the, already approved by the EECEA, Jean Monnet project “Migration Challenges from Eastern and Central Mediterranean: EU Policies & New Responses” (2022-2025).
-The Centre carries also out two training programmes of the NKUA Centre for Lifelong Learning (KEDIVM), in the field of immigration and of foreign policy and security, respectively.
-In the past five years, the Center has carried another 12 educational programmes in addition to those co-funded by EU funds, https://jmce.gr/portal/courses/
+During 2022 the Centre shall launch the implementation of the, already approved by the EECEA, Jean Monnet project “Migration Challenges from Eastern and Central Mediterranean: EU Policies & New Responses” (2022-2025).
+The Centre also carries out two training programmes of the NKUA Centre for Lifelong Learning, in the fields of immigration and of foreign policy and security, respectively.
+In the past five years, the Center has offered another 12 educational programmes in addition to those co-funded by EU funds, https://jmce.gr/portal/courses/

 The publications of the Centre include 5 books (in collaboration with Athens publishers), 12 papers in the series “The Athens Jean Monnet Papers” and 4 in the series “National Strategy Papers”.
 For the above series, there is a peer review committee at the Center, with internal and external (non-NKUA) judges.
 Furthermore, the Centre publishes in a special section of its website, the “Researchers’ Tribune”, research papers by postgraduate students, doctoral candidates and young scientists prepared in the framework of the Center’s research programmes.
 The papers published in the “Researchers’ Tribune” are currently over 90.